yodrew/darkroomretreat/manuscript/air.md

         - vent should not touch window handles, locks, or frame
     2. mark slot with slot plan
         - the slot plan spaces slot correctly on most blinds and panels
-        - face opening, 50 x 216, on blinds, panels, or outside silencer, with shell
+        - face opening, 35 x 281, on blinds, panels, or outside silencer, with shell
-        - edge opening, 63 x 216, inside silencer or other enclosure, without shell
+        - side opening, 32 x 281, inside silencer or other enclosure, without shell
     3. cut out slot
     4. position vent over slot and fit vent flaps through it
     5. when attaching to soft window covering like fabric, plastic sheeting, or cardboard, pull long flap snug, use back of table knife tip to crease the outside of it right where it passes through slot